lunarengine/lunar-test-v1/README.md

 * Windows 7+ (`.exe`)
   * Standalone executable (LunarApp.exe)
-* Linux support immediate priority
+* Linux support is the next immediate priority

 ### Future Support

-Right now, Lunar Engine compatibility is limited.
+Right now, Lunar Engine compatibility is very limited.
 This is currently a demo (not even a release!).
 In future releases, you can expect the following:

 * Physics
   * Collision events, aspects